 After remaining quiet for longer periods of time, the music lifted me up to a state of happiness I had honestly never experienced before.
 I had never felt more love for life, the earth, the people around me, or the body my consciousness inhabits.
 Finally the voices and images faded into oblivion, and a different and much deeper voice began to take over.
 Its lessons cannot be verbalized, for it does not speak with human language.

 When this “deep voice” speaks, no questions, theories, concepts, or rules are necessary.
-It allows you to act the way you’re supposed to act, say what you’re supposed to say, and live in permanent gratitude for life and the way it functions, the way it gave you what you needed, all the time knowing that your struggles would help you understand yourself, the gifts you must bring into the world, and the ways in which you’re the happiest, and must prioritize for the rest of your brief, beautiful little life.
+It allows you to act the way you’re supposed to act, say what you’re supposed to say, and live in permanent gratitude for life and the way it has conspired to bring you to this place in time (all the time knowing that your struggles would eventually help you understand yourself, the gifts you must bring into the world, and the ways in which you’re the happiest, and your obligation to prioritize all for the rest of your brief, beautiful life).

 Suddenly, the bliss stopped.
 I had to direct myself to the bathroom for a quick bodily function (of the second kind).
 I did it silently, as I was still tuned into the voice that is not verbal.
 Eventually I finished, flushed, and the bliss ended.
 The toilet was clogging and the nightmare had begun.

 “GOD DAMN IT!
 Why did this have to happen now!
 It’s going to clog.
 It’s going to overflow.
 The bathroom will be full of shit, and I’ll have to clean it up!
 FUCK!
 This is going to ruin my entire trip and my epiphany about the silent mind.
 WHYYYY?!
 WHYYYY?!”